ataozarslan/ataozarslan.github.io/README.md

 # 📕 ataozarslan.github.io

-✔️ This website forked from Ben Emdon(BenEmdon.GitHub.io)
+✔️ This website forked from ["Ben Emdon"](https://benemdon.github.io/)

-You can use index.html script for create your personal website with making the necessary corrections.
+You can use index.html script for create your personal website with making the necessary corrections in this script.